grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Slowly, slowly, the depth gauge needle rotated to the right as the boat sank.
 And equally slowly, the depth-under-keep gauge turned to the left as the bottom rose.
 The depth gauge showed 248 meters.
 The depth-under-keel gauge came to rest on its other limit pin, labeled '0'.
 And at that moment the whole _Prospect_ trembled as the bow touched the bottom.
 Captain Percy felt the slight angle under her feet relax as the stern came down slowly to rest on the bottom as well.

+[//]: # (In Stilt City, when they ground the boat, an alarm goes off.
+Include that here?)

 "Fuck me."
 Said Bastian.
 "248 meters down, on the bottom.
 A fucking undersea mountain.
 We landed on the top, like some damned Noah crashing his ark into fucking Ararat."

 "Technically a tablemount."
 Said Hemi.
 "A relatively flat surface worn down from an ancient volcano.
 And yes, if you like, very much an antediluvian feature of the sea floor."